 Right around the time that Ed Sheeran released his album, Divide, my grandmother had unfortunately passed away.
 I remember driving to my high school graduation with my mom, only a few days after we lost my grandmother.
 I had Ed Sheeran on blast and his song Supermarket Flowers came on.
 It told the story of Sheeran’s mother losing her mother and her grief after the loss.
 One lyric in particular stood out to my mom and me: “A life with love is a life that’s been lived.”
-This describes my grandmother's life perfectly.My mom and I printed this meaningful lyric on everything, from picture frames to mugs, for years to come.
+This describes my grandmother's life perfectly.My mom and I printed this deep lyric about life on everything, from picture frames to mugs, for years to come.
 It was the perfect way for us to keep her memory alive.
 Lyrics and songs can hold so much meaning.
 The wonderful thing about the art of music is that it is up for interpretation.
-Lyrics have the ability to change our mood, motivate us and even remind us of those we love most.
+Meaningful lyrics from songs have the ability to change our mood, motivate us and even remind us of those we love most.

 Here’s my own personal mixtape of 10 other song lyrics about life that have resonated with me in recent years and why I’ve transformed them into messages I can wear on repeat in my lockets, depending on what’s going on in a given day.